Vladimir Pravdich-Neminsky: Study

-In Kyiv University
+In St Volodymyr Imperial University of Kyiv

-In 1908 Neminsky enters physiology lab in Kyiv University.
-Since 1910 Vasyl Chagovets took the chair of physiology.
+In 1908, Neminsky enters physiology lab in Saint Volodymyr Imperial University of Kyiv.
+From 1910, Vasyl Chagovets took the chair of physiology.
 Vasyl Chagovets (1873–1941) was Ukrainian and Russian physiologist.
 He studied in Emperors Military Medical Academy in St. Petersburg, in laboratory of Ivan Sechenov student physiologist Ivane Tarkhnishvili.
-In 1910 he was elected chair of physiology in medical department of Kyiv University which he held till University close-up in 1920 and till 1935 in newly created Kyiv Medical Institute.
+In 1910 he was elected chair of physiology in medical department which he held till University close-up in 1920 and until 1935 in newly created Kyiv Medical Institute.

 Nothing is known of Volodymyr Neminsky research in physiology before Chagovets as none of this was published.
 Possibly there was nothing important as he had to teach in gymnasium to support himself.
 Neminsky was a teacher of geography and natural science in 6th Kyiv Gymnasium around 1909.
-But in 1910 Chagovets arrived and immediately applied for funding for improvement of physiology equipment.
+In 1910, Chagovets arrived and immediately applied for funding for improvement of physiology equipment.
 He got 20,000 golden roubles (appr. $10,000 of that time which with inflation correction means almost $250,000 in modern US dollars) and bought the most novel German equipment: galvanometers, kymograph, rheostats, microscopes, timers etc. He organized modern animal operation clinics taken as the specimen Pavlov's lab.

 With newly bought equipment Neminsky eagerly started his experiments.
 He used recently invented Einthoven string galvanometer to record brain and muscle electrical signals.
 As a result of his research Neminsky published 2 papers in then well-known German journals Archiv für Physiologie and Zentralblatt für Physiologie (later merged into what we know now as Pflüger's Archive).
 Both were issued in 1913.
-First was a description of “action currents” in central nervous system of a frog.
+First was a description of "action currents" in central nervous system of a frog.
 Another was historical work of non-invasive electric measuring on dog's brain.
-He found “spontaneous electric fluctuations” which he showed independent of blood pressure and peripheral nerves electric activity.
+He found "spontaneous electric fluctuations" which he showed independent of blood pressure and peripheral nerves electric activity.